ysangkok/spotify-mute/README.md

 # spotify-blacklist-mute
 *for muting ads*

-**NOTE: THIS PROJECT IS DORMANT**.
+**NOTE: THIS PROJECT IS INFERIOR**.
 This project is based on blacklisting.
-When Spotify has DBUS support (versions 1.0.0-1.0.11 did not), blacklisting isn't needed, and you can use blockify.
-If blockify breaks for you, let me know, and I'll fix this script.
+When Spotify has DBUS support (versions 1.0.0-1.0.11 did not, but 1.0.13 has), blacklisting isn't needed, and you can use blockify.
+Still, if blockify breaks for you and this script is not working, let me know, and I'll fix it.

 Tested with version 1.0.9 and 1.0.11 (Linux).
 May work on BSD too.